 I have been heavily involved in blockchain since 2016.
 My team and I worked on our first ICO in early 2017, having first become very interested in blockchain technology and the opportunities it presents to change the world as we know it.
 We have supported several teams since then.

-Our ICO work typically covers content creation, media relations, PR and communication strategy, YouTube influencer liaison and white paper design.
+Our ICO work has covered content creation, media relations, PR and communication strategy, YouTube influencer liaison and white paper design.
 The agency has global media databases, global media distribution channels and global media monitoring services.

 I have worked on a range of ICOs and enjoy the cross-disciplinary team work that's involved.
 I focus time on well-written copy that is supplied to cryptocurrency specialists and also journalists working in the market sector in which the ICO features.
 I also assist in the overall business strategy for ICOs.